 Step 4.
-Arbitration If the grievance has not been settled at Step 3, then within ten non-holiday work days after receipt of the written decision of the President, the grievant or the Union may request arbitration by giving notice to that effect, by certified mail, return receipt requested, directed to the President (or designee) and to the American Arbitration Association.
-An arbitrator shall be selected in accordance with the Voluntary Labor Arbitration Rules of the American Arbitrator shall have the power and obligation to subpoena all records upon written demand of the grievant.
+Arbitration.
+If the grievance has not been settled at Step 3, then within ten non-holiday work days after receipt of the written decision of the President, the grievant or the Union may request arbitration by giving notice to that effect, by certified mail, return receipt requested, directed to the President (or designee) and to the American Arbitration Association.
+An arbitrator shall be selected in accordance with the Voluntary Labor Arbitration Rules of the American Arbitration Association.
+The Voluntary Labor Arbitration Rules shall apply to arbitration procedures.
+The arbitrator shall have the power and obligation to subpoena all records upon written demand of the grievant.